 Bean and lentil pastas have been popular in the vegan community for years because they’re an easy way to sneak in some bonus protein.
 If you’re worried about the taste, don’t be!
 The difference in minor, plus, a delicious sauce masks nearly any remaining flavors.

 Spaghetti squash got it name for a good reason.
 Once cooked, you can use a fork to flake away a highly nutritious stringy vegetable pasta substitute.
 To cook a spaghetti squash, cut it in half and place on a foil-covered baking sheet.
 Bake for 15-30 minutes at 425ºF.
 It will definitely have a squash-like flavor, so be sure to season liberally if you want to mask the taste.

 5. Chickpea pasta

 Chickpea pasta has fewer carbs and much more protein than traditional pasta.
 In fact, it can have as much protein as a steak!
-It’s another season weapon of the plant-based community.
-It has a slightly chewy texture, but you can cook a bit longer to soften it up.
+It’s another secret weapon of the plant-based community.
+It has a slightly chewy texture, but you can cook it a bit longer to soften it up.
 It makes a great pasta sub for hearty dishes like mac and cheese.

 6. Shirataki Noodles